maco4457/PPL-Paper/Paper.md

 "Python has many more primitive types, but implicit type conversions sometimes make the variations hidden or irrelevant.
-Consider that while Lua uses (without special build configuration) double-precision floating point for all numbers, Python has four numeric types: int, float, long, and complex.
-Does Lua need an integer type?
-Does Python?" the 4th wiki
+Consider that while Lua uses (without special build configuration) double-precision floating point for all numbers, Python has four numeric types: int, float, long, and complex." the 4th wiki

-"Lua is a dynamically typed language: **values have explicit types** but variables don't," (Lua documentation) so, similarly to Python, no type or variable declarations by the programmer are generally necessary.
-The interpreter looks up type tags at runtime.
-"Internally, each value has a tag that identifies its type...
-Variables are typeless and can hold values of any type.
-Lua's garbage collection keeps track of which values are being used, discarding those that are not."

-- Lua performs run-time type checking on its built-in operations
+- Lua performs run-time type checking on its built-in operations, but:
-- unlike in languages like C, there is no built-in mechanism in Lua for type checking the parameters and return values of function calls.
-The types are left unspecified.
+- unlike in languages à la C, there is **no built-in mechanism in Lua for type checking the parameters and return values of function calls.** The types are left unspecified, as seen below.

+Lua:

-    function abs(x)
+    function factorial(n)
-     return x >= 0 and x or -x
+      if n == 0 then
+       return 1
+      else
+       return n * factorial(n - 1)
       end
+    end

+Python:

+    def factorial(n)
+     if n == 0:
+        return 1
+     else:
+        return n * factorial(n - 1)

 "In dynamically typed languages, type checking happens while evaluating the program (statically typed languages are type-checked before evaluation)."
 CSCI 3155 lecture notes

+##Emulating a more static form of type-checking via user code is often done in Lua as part of the testing process.

-Sometimes, this means that type checking must be done by the programmer.
+Something which might be considered both a disadvantage and an advantage of dynamic typing in Lua is that type checking must be done by the programmer.
 (Some ways to do this are with asserts or function decorators, as seen in the below example.)

-This allows us to check our code during writing and implementation for correct typing, but all type information can then be removed at runtime, leading to a smaller overall footprint.
-Going back to the functional paradigm that "code is data," we can take this literally.
-All our code takes up space, and the less memory used by our code, overall we can run a faster program.
-While just removing type declarations from the source might not sound like a lot of improvement, consider how often you have to declare the types of everything in C, C++, or even Scala.
+"For our [original] purposes, the language did not need type declarations.
+Instead, we could use the language itself to write type-checking routines, provided that the language offers basic reflexive facilities, such as run-time type information."
+Lua.org

     is_typecheck = true